sanuvarghese/SERB-ML-tutorial/README.md

 launch jupyter using $ jupyter-notebook

+# Alternatively you can create a python3 virtual environment with anaconda or vitualenv and repeat the steps above

 # You can also run this on binder without the need to install anything by clicking the binder link below.